leafac/leafac.com/a-minimal-latex-dissertation-template-for-the-johns-hopkins-university/index.md

   BoldFont       = charter-bold.ttf,
   BoldItalicFont = charter-bolditalic.ttf
 ]
-\setmonofont{Iosevka}[
+\setmonofont{Iosevka Term Slab}[
   Path           = fonts/,
-  UprightFont    = iosevka-regular.ttf,
+  UprightFont    = iosevka-term-slab-regular.ttf,
-  ItalicFont     = iosevka-italic.ttf,
+  ItalicFont     = iosevka-term-slab-italic.ttf,
-  BoldFont       = iosevka-bold.ttf,
+  BoldFont       = iosevka-term-slab-bold.ttf,
-  BoldItalicFont = iosevka-bolditalic.ttf
+  BoldItalicFont = iosevka-term-slab-bolditalic.ttf
 ]
 \setmathfont{Asana-Math.otf}
 ```
 <figcaption markdown="1">
-This snippet expects the fonts Charter and `Iosevka` to be available in a folder called `fonts/` along with the LaTeX source.
+This snippet expects the fonts Charter and `Iosevka Term Slab` to be available in a folder called `fonts/` along with the LaTeX source.
 Asana Math comes with the TeX distribution.
 </figcaption>
 </figure>

-Charter is a good font choice that I borrowed from the [Racket documentation](https://docs.racket-lang.org), which was designed by a typographer, [Matthew Butterick](https://practicaltypography.com/about-matthew-butterick.html). `Iosevka` is a good font choice because it’s the only one that satisfies the following criteria: it’s monospaced; it’s aesthetically pleasing; it’s free; and it supports a wide variety of Unicode code points, which is necessary to typeset most of the code that I write.
-(You are reading a combination of Charter and `Iosevka` right now.)
+Charter is a good font choice that I borrowed from the [Racket documentation](https://docs.racket-lang.org), which was designed by a typographer, [Matthew Butterick](https://practicaltypography.com/about-matthew-butterick.html). `Iosevka Term Slab` is a good font choice because it’s the only one that satisfies the following criteria: it’s monospaced; it’s aesthetically pleasing; it’s free; and it supports a wide variety of Unicode code points, which is necessary to typeset most of the code that I write.
+(You are reading a combination of Charter and `Iosevka Term Slab` right now.)
 And Asana Math is the best match for Charter among the fonts supported by the `unicode-math` package.